mittelmark/microemacs/docs/emf-tutorial.md

 set-variable %real-var "hello"
 set-variable #l2 %real-var
 set-variable #l3 %dummy-var
-!if &seq #l2 "ERROR"
+; check if the variable has the string ERROR &seq == string equal !if &seq #l2 "ERROR"
     print "variable %real-var does not exists!"
 !else